EliasIsaiah/trilogy_friendslist_ts/README.md

-# trilogy_friendslist_ts
+# Friends List TypeScript Refactor
-I converted Trilogy vanilla React project to proper TypeScript
+I converted Trilogy vanilla React project to proper TypeScript (no ":any"s here) for your enjoyment.